SQL Cheat Sheet for Data Engineer Interviews (2026)

 Which SQL engine should I practice on?+

 PostgreSQL is the most common interview engine.
 It is open-source, standards-compliant, and supports window functions, CTEs, and MERGE (v15+).
-If interviewing at a specific company, check their stack: Meta uses Presto, Google uses BigQuery, Amazon uses Redshift.
+If interviewing at a specific company, check their stack: Meta uses Presto, Google uses BigQuery, Amazon uses Redshift, Databricks uses Spark SQL.

 Do I need to memorize all SQL syntax?+

 No. Focus on patterns, not exact syntax.
 Interviewers care whether you decompose a problem into the right operations.
 Minor syntax variations between engines are forgiven.
-What is not forgiven: using a self-join when a window function is the right tool.
+What is not forgiven: using a self-join when a window function is the right tool, or NOT IN with NULL-bearing columns.

 Should I use CTEs or subqueries in interviews?+